tristanle22/ball_tracker/README.md

 - Build my own neural net for object detection.
 - Implement a Kalman filter to track the detected object and compare the performance with OpenCV Tracking API, cuz why not?
 - Implement multi-object detection and tracking.
+- Build a ball-tracking robot.
+Why?
+Because I'm a Mechatronics Engineering student, I want to integrate everything I have learned into a robot :D
 ## Credits
 Big thanks to @spmallick, @jrosebr1 for providing great learning resources.
 Huge credit to @pjreddie for his work on the YOLO v3 object detector.
 The YOLO v3 model used in this project can be found [here](https://pjreddie.com/darknet/yolo/)